Keyboard shortcuts

 The main dashboard shows:

-Activity Overview
+Activity overview

-• Projects at a glance — Which have recent activity
+• Projects at a glance: Which have recent activity

-• TODO totals — Work waiting to be done
+• TODO totals: Work waiting

-Project Cards
+Project cards

 Each project shows:

-• Last activity — When you last worked on it
+• Last activity: When you last worked on it

-• Recent commits — What you shipped
+• Recent commits: What you shipped

-• OpenCode sessions — AI-assisted work
+• AI-assisted sessions: AI-assisted work

-• TODOs — Outstanding items
+• TODOs: Outstanding items

-• Next action — Your stated next step
+• Next action: Your stated next step

 Click any project card to see full context: